kgisl/makesite/content/blog/2020-11-14-power-questions.md

 What is relevant to me as the ```CLO``` (Chief Learning Officer) is
 - Are you learning as fast as the world is changing?

+Purely coincidentally that there is an HBR article will the same title [https://hbr.org/2012/01/are-you-learning-as-fast-as-th](https://hbr.org/2012/01/are-you-learning-as-fast-as-th)!

 ![](https://www.mycii.in/Image/EventImages/EventMainImages/E000021582_Banner_banner1%20-%20Copy.jpg)